yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 :::

-### Testing
+## <a name="test"></a> 3.
+Test Intents

-Once you have trained your intent you can test it for the results.
-There are two ways to test your intent.
+Once you have trained your intent you can test it for the results and retrain it (if required) based on the utterance report.
+There are two methods to test your intent.

-#### 1. Test the Bot
+### 3.1  Test the Bot

 To test your bot you can follow these steps: